EMILY

 Current Yoga Classes

-Classes @ Sucasa Yoga Cle Elum (in-studio & online)
+Classes @ Wild Rose Yoga Cle Elum (in-studio & online)

 Yoga for Artists*

-* Typically for CWU theatre and music students & taught during the academic year.
-However, in the current climate, please email for class information and special sessions.
+* Typically for CWU theatre, film, & music students & taught during the academic year.
+However, please email for class information.

 Private Yoga Sessions + Special Event Yoga